 - 1/2 Tbsp Sea Salt (may need more - used to flavor meat and sprinkle over the rest of the trays prior to baking)

 Preheat Oven to 400⁰F.

-Coat a large skillet with 1 Tbsp of olive oil.
+Coat a large skillet with 1 Tbsp of oil.
 Combine meat and add to skillet.
 Mix in 1 Tbsp of Italian seasoning, salt, pepper, and any other spices that you might want to use to flavor the meat (garlic powder, onion powder, chili flake/cayenne for a bit of heat if you are not following the AIP diet).
 Let cook for about 10 minutes or until the meat is browned.
 Once the meat is cooked, set aside.